PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ### Publishing resources

-`Publish-PSResource` will supporting publishing modules and scripts.
+`Publish-PSResource` will supporting publishing modules, scripts and nupkgs.
 It will follow the same model as `Publish-Module` in v2.

 A `-DestinationPath` can be used to publish the resulting nupkg locally.